thuml/Flowformer/README.md

 # Flowformer (ICML 2022)
 Flowformer: Linearizing Transformers with Conservation Flows

+:triangular_flag_on_post:**News** (2024.07) [Mobile-Attention](https://openreview.net/pdf?id=VHtIDVaOKC), a mobile-device-tailored version of Flowformer, has been published in ICML 2024.
+You can find the attention code [here](https://github.com/thuml/MobileAttention).
+You can obtain a faster model by just replacing the canonical Attention Mechanism with Mobile-Attention.

 Transformers have achieved impressive success in various areas.
-However, the attention mechanism has a quadratic complexity, significantly impeding Transformers from dealing with numerous tokens and scaling up to bigger models.
+However, the attention mechanism has quadratic complexity, significantly impeding Transformers from dealing with numerous tokens and scaling up to bigger models.
 In pursuing the **linear complexity** and **task-universal** foundation model, we propose Flowformer [[paper]](https://arxiv.org/pdf/2202.06258.pdf) with the following merits:

-- **Linear complexity** w.r.t sequence length, can handle extermely long sequence (over 4k tokens)
+- **Linear complexity** w.r.t sequence length, can handle extremely long sequences (over 4k tokens)
-- **Without specific inducitve bias**, purely derived from the flow network theory
+- **Without specific inductive bias**, purely derived from the flow network theory
 - **Task-universal**, showing strong performance in **$\color{red}{\text{Long sequence, Vision, NLP, Time series, RL}}$**.

 ## Flow-Attention Design